+We believe that by providing employees with the opportunity to purchase stock and increase their stock ownership, the incentive to think and act as stockholders is strengthened.
+In order to continue this alignment, we are requesting the approval of 240 million shares of common stock under the 2006 SPP with an expiration of August 31, 2011.
 We expect the approval of 240 million shares under the 2006 SPP, when combined with the cancellation of all remaining shares under the 1976 Plan, to result in an approximate 4% dilution over the life of the plan.
 We are recommending a plan term of five years and one month to allow stockholders more frequent opportunities to vote on our stock purchase plan while maintaining a reasonable five-year life for this program.

 At Intel, we strongly believe in broad-based employee stock ownership and the importance of the 2006 SPP in producing this result to further stockholder alignment.
-We believe that the continued ability to offer this market-competitive program is important to attract, motivate and retain the employee talent needed for Intel's success.
+We believe that the continued ability to offer this highly valued, market-competitive program is critical to attract, motivate and retain the employee talent needed for Intel's success.